 The vision is that the vast body of highly educated blacks in the Greater Toronto Area (GTA) would develop a stealth focus on transforming the GTA into a bastion for creativity and innovation.
 To inspire blacks to adopt the “Canadian Black Empowerment Manifesto” (CBEM) underpinned by 15 Innovative Suggestions to foster a “new”Spiritual, Cultural, Civilization, and Industrial Mindset.”

 “Solving today’s new problems requires a change in mindset.
-The abundance that many in the first world enjoy today is the triumph of industrialization” (Peopledesign.com).
+The abundance that many in the first world enjoy today is the triumph of industrialization.”

-The objective is to strive to inspire individuals, communities, corporations, and governments to understand the inherent benefits of an equitable society better.
-The attainment of which is possible only with the full participation of every citizen, imbued with the opportunity to achieve his or her highest growth potential.
-The focus of “A Black Empowerment Manifesto” is to facilitate inclusion, growth, and empowerment of people of colour, particularly blacks and indigenous peoples who have faced decades of disfranchisement.
+The objective is to inspire individuals, communities, corporations, and governments to better understand the inherent benefits of an equitable society.
+The attainment of which is possible only with the full participation of every citizen, imbued with the opportunity to achieve their highest growth potential.
+The focus of “A Canadian Black Empowerment Manifesto (CBEM)” is to facilitate the inclusion, growth, and empowerment of people of colour, particularly Blacks and Indigenous peoples who have faced centuries of disfranchisement.

 DEFINITION OF SIX BLACK EMPOWERMENT VISION CRITERIA:

 (Excerpted from A Canadian Black Empowerment Manifesto (CBEM) Version 2.0.
 Volume 001.
 Revision 002, pp. 87-88)